preetham-ad/DevOps_Notes_Preetham/Containers/Containerizing a Django App.md

 ### 1. Create a Django Application

+- A Django application is a part of a Django project that handles a specific feature or function of a website.
+It's like a reusable building block containing all the code and resources needed for that feature.

 **a.
 Install Django**

 First, you need to set up your environment.
 Install Python and Django: